astiopin/astiopin.github.io/_posts/2019-01-04-qbez-parabola.markdown

 ---
 layout: post
-title: "Rational Quadratic Bézier Parabola Parameters, Arc Length, and Nearest Point on a Curve"
+title: "Quadratic Bézier Parabola Parameters, Arc Length, and Nearest Point on a Curve"
 data: 2019-01-04 06:21 +0300
 categories:
 ---

-Any non degenerate quadratic Bézier is essentialy a affine image of a unit parabola $y=x^2$.
+Any non degenerate regular quadratic Bézier is essentialy a affine image of a unit parabola $y=x^2$.
 An important property of such transformation is that it have orthogonal and uniformly scaled basis.
 The intuition behind this is that a parabola is defined with a line (directrix) and a point (focus), and no affine transformation can either skew or non-uniformly scale this system.
 The transformation matrix can be calculated in the following way.

 ## Non-degenerate case

-For a rational quadratic Bézier, defined with control points $A$, $C$, $B$ (see the pic) find a midpoint $M$ of $AB$.
+For a quadratic Bézier, defined with control points $A$, $C$, $B$ (see the pic) find a midpoint $M$ of $AB$.
 The line $CM$ is parallel to the axis of the parabola.
 Normalizing $\vec{CM}$ we get vector $\vec{Y}$, and rotating it 90° to the right we get vector $\vec{X}$.
 These vectors with scale applied would form a basis of the transformation.

 ![](/assets/qbez-parabola1.png)